 - Montana Housing Home Loan Program

-is a 30 year, loan and is geared toward first-time homebuyers when their is below the posted limits.
+Regular Bond Program is a 30 year, low-interest rate loan and is geared toward first-time homebuyers when their income and purchase price is below the posted limits.
 This program has income limits based on all members of the household 18 and older.
 The home can be located anywhere in Montana and includes single-family homes, condos and manufactured homes.
 To be eligible for Montana Housing programs, a homebuyer must first qualify for an FHA, VA, RD or HUD-184 first mortgage loan.

 - Montana Veterans Home Loan Program